arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/display-output-webgl/content.md

 ![VIM editing docker-compose.yml](assets\vim-edit-dockerCompose.png)

 To save the changes press the **ESC** key and type `:wq` this will write and quit the **VIM** editor.
 After editing it you will need to compose the container again.

 ## Conclusion

-In this tutorial you learned how to get the container onto your device, run it and edit the URL.
+In this tutorial we went through how to connect the board and display something on a screen.
+Using a container from foundriesFactories or by downloading it and uploading it to your Portenta X8.
+Lastly, we showed how to edit the video output by editing the container.

 ### Next Steps